chrissimpkins/vectora/README.md

 ### Minimum Rust Version Compatibility Policy

-This project parameterizes generics by constants and relies on the [constant generics feature support that was stabilized in Rust v1.51.0](https://github.com/rust-lang/rust/pull/79135).
+This project parameterizes generics by constants and relies on the [constant generics feature support stabilized in Rust v1.51.0](https://github.com/rust-lang/rust/pull/79135).

 The minimum supported `rustc` version is believed to be v1.51.0.